Fortune-Lab/Mtb-barcoding-amplicon/README.md

   - Requires Perl, seqtk https://github.com/lh3/seqtk and the perl module Math::Derivative https://metacpan.org/pod/Math::Derivative to be installed on your path.

 ### Installation:
   - The tool versions can be manually installed in a unix like environment running bash.
 You can also install using a Anaconda environments.
+  - conda env create -f barcoding.yml
+  - In the script FindThreshold.plx change the path in `use lib '/n/boslfs02/LABS/sfortune_lab/Lab/envs/barcoding/lib/perl5/site_perl/';` to the path of your environment installation.

 ### DOI of this repository: (Link to the Zenodo DOI, generate a unqiue DOI for this repo)